LukeL152/logical-books_flask/DEVELOPER_DOCS.md

 # Developer Documentation: Logical Books

-**IMPORTANT NOTE:** Development on this Flask application has ceased.
-A new version is currently under development using Node.js, React, and PostgreSQL.

 This document provides an in-depth look into the architecture, technologies, and future roadmap for the Logical Books application, aiming to transform it into a production-ready bookkeeping solution.

 ## 1. Project Overview and Functionality